sbstp/tokio-dns/README.md

 # tokio-dns
 Asynchronous name resolution utilities for the `futures` and `tokio-core` crates.
-Provides a basic resolver as well as extension traits for the `tokio-core` event loop.
 Look at the crate-level documentation for more details.

 [![BuildStatus](https://api.travis-ci.org/sbstp/tokio-dns.svg?branch=master)](https://travis-ci.org/sbstp/tokio-dns)